 Although bankruptcy will wipe out most of your debts, there are some exceptions.
-Bankruptcy will not normally effect: child-support or alimony obligations, fines, some unlisted debts, loans that were received under false pretenses, debts that were the result of willful and malicious harm and most student loans.
-Mortgages and other liens not paid in bankruptcy case may still attach to the property but not you personally unless you reaffirm the obligation.
-If the property sold by the creditor, bankruptcy will wipe out your obligation to pay any additional money.
+Bankruptcy will not normally affect child-support or alimony obligations, fines, some unlisted debts, loans that were received under false pretenses, debts that were the result of willful and malicious harm and most student loans.
+Mortgages and other liens not paid in a bankruptcy case may still attach to the property but not you personally unless you reaffirm the obligation.
+If the property is sold by the creditor, bankruptcy will wipe out your obligation to pay any additional money.

-Are there any alternatives to filing bankruptcy?
+Are there any alternatives to filing for bankruptcy?

-If the debtor’s financial problems are only temporary he or she may want to ask creditors to accept lower payments or that payments are scheduled over a longer period of time.
-Creditors may be receptive to these ideas if the debtor has been a prompt payer in the past, or if the specter of bankruptcy is raised, since creditors know that once a bankruptcy proceeding is initiate they will probably collect nothing or at most only a portion of what is owed.
+If the debtor’s financial problems are only temporary, he or she may want to ask creditors to accept lower payments or payments that are scheduled over a longer period of time.
+Creditors may be receptive to these ideas if the debtor has been a prompt payer in the past, or if the specter of bankruptcy is raised, since creditors know that once a bankruptcy proceeding is initiated, they will probably collect nothing or at most only a portion of what is owed.
 In addition, creditors may wish to avoid the difficulties of a court proceeding to collect on the debt, which can be time-consuming and expensive.
 Veitengruber Law works with clients to provide them with all of their options, allowing them to make an informed decision before proceeding.